johnalison/WorkingPhilosophy/YouAreWhatYouThink.md

 - Be mindful of moments when you disappoint yourself or others.
 Recognize it and apologize (to yourself and to those you disappoint) immediately if necessary.
 Immediately forgive yourself and begin again.

 - Meditation is the art of recognizing again and again and again that you are not who you think you are.
 (Its that simple)

+- You are not having an experience, you are an experience.
+Recognizing that is Meditation.